 This fact sheet was produced in conjunction with the Midwest Cover Crops Council (MCCC).

-- Alexander, Martin.
+Alexander, Martin.
 1991.
-Introduction to Soil Microbiology, 2nd Edition.
+Introduction to Soil Microbiology, 2nd ed.
 Malabar, FL: Krieger Publishing Company.

-- Magdoff, F. and H. van Es.
+Magdoff, F. and H. van Es.
 2001.
-Building Soils for Better Crops, 2nd edition.
-Sustainable Agriculture Network.
-Beltsville, MD. sare.org/publications/soils.htm.
+Building Soils for Better Crops, 2nd ed.
+Beltsville, MD: Sustainable Agriculture Network.

 - Sustainable Crop Rotations with Cover Crops